StardustOS/.github/profile/README.md

 # Projects

-## Stardust

-[Stardust](https://github.com/StardustOS/stardust) provides the unikernel implementation in C.
+- [Stardust](https://github.com/StardustOS/stardust) provides the unikernel implementation in C.

-## Stardust-oxide

-[Stardust-oxide](https://github.com/StardustOS/stardust-oxide) is a re-implementation of the unikernel in Rust.
+- [Stardust-oxide](https://github.com/StardustOS/stardust-oxide) is a re-implementation of the unikernel in Rust.

-## Duster

-The [duster](https://github.com/StardustOS/duster) project provides a small debugger for para-virtualised Unikernels written in C that run on the Xen hypervisor.
+- [Duster](https://github.com/StardustOS/duster) project provides a small debugger for para-virtualised Unikernels written in C that run on the Xen hypervisor.

-## Minimal

-A minimal kernel used as a reference implementation to support teaching activities.

 # Talks